msmccann10/PP-movie-database-and-analysis/README.md

 |profit_adj|difference between revenue and budget (adjusted to 2021 dollars[^1])|Engineered - TMDB|numeric|
 |belongs_to_collection|Represents if a film is part of a series or a stand alone|Engineered - TMDB|boolean|

-[^1]: adjustments to the budget, revenue, and profit made based on the [U.S.Bureau of Labor Statistics Consumer Price Index Inflation Calculator](https://www.bls.gov/data/inflation_calculator.htm)
+[^1]: adjustments to the budget, revenue, and profit made based on the [U.S. Bureau of Labor Statistics Consumer Price Index Inflation Calculator](https://www.bls.gov/data/inflation_calculator.htm)

-"tconst", "genre_id", and "prodco_id" appear aspart of our SQL database as primary/secondary keys and do not appear in our analysis, hypothesis testing, or modeling.
+"tconst", "genre_id", and "prodco_id" appear as part of our SQL database as primary/secondary keys and do not appear in our analysis, hypothesis testing, or modeling.

-Full data dictionaries, including features not used for our analysis, can befound at [IMDB](https://www.imdb.com/interfaces/) and [TMDB's](https://developers.themoviedb.org/3/movies/get-movie-details) respective websites.
+Full data dictionaries, including features not used for our analysis, can be found at [IMDB](https://www.imdb.com/interfaces/) and [TMDB's](https://developers.themoviedb.org/3/movies/get-movie-details) respective websites.

 ### Data Selection
 The following choices were made regarding what data to keep or cut for this study:

 - Release Year: For our study, we limited the entries in our dataset to movies released from 2000 to 2021.
 This timeframe was selected to give us a large enough sample size while also not extending so far into the past as to have different tastes/preferences (IE: general preferences were different between the 1970s and now).
-- Genre: Documentaries were removed from the dataset at the request of ourcustomer.
+- Genre: Documentaries were removed from the dataset at the request of our customer.
 Documentaries often differ from traditional ‘entertainment’ films in terms of budget, revenue, ratings, etc which might have changed the shape of our data and impacted our analysis.
 - MPAA Rating: Our customer expressed an interest in movies rated G, PG, PG-13, and R, suggesting that unrated/NC-17 movies might be more elicit or less reputable.
 For this reason, movies that were either unrated or rated NC-17 were excluded from our analysis but were kept in our database for future use.
 - Budget/Revenue: Movies without budget or revenue information were excluded from our analysis but were kept in our database for future use.

 ### Caveats and Considerations
-Entries into TMDB are user generated/crowdsourced which means that we are relying on users to accurately input data on the movies we use in our study.
+Entries into TMDB are user-generated/crowdsourced which means that we are relying on users to accurately input data on the movies we use in our study.
 This could be especially problematic for movies that are less popular or more niche.
-I also was unable to find how TMDB handled financial information for movies that were released straight to video/dvd/streaming which are obviously different than movies released in theaters.
+I also was unable to find how TMDB handled financial information for movies that were released straight to video/DVD/streaming which are different than movies released in theaters.

 ## Methods
-The work for this project was split into multiple Jupyter Notebooks to keepindividual steps and processes distinct and separate.
-This was done to keep from re-running initial steps (ETL, cleaning) and to reduce the code andprocessing time for our analysis notebooks (hypothesis testing).
-Thegeneral workflow was as follows:
+The work for this project was split into multiple Jupyter Notebooks to keep individual steps and processes distinct and separate.
+This was done to keep from re-running initial steps (ETL, cleaning) and to reduce the code and processing time for our analysis notebooks (hypothesis testing).
+The general workflow was as follows:
 - [Phase 1](https://github.com/msmccann10/PP-movie-database-and-analysis/blob/main/01_Extract_and_Transform.ipynb): Download, inspect, and clean IMDB data.
-Build an API call for the TMDBdatabase.
+Build an API call for the TMDB database.
 Retrieve, inspect, and clean TMDB data.
 Conduct initial EDA.
 - [Phase 2](https://github.com/msmccann10/PP-movie-database-and-analysis/blob/main/02_MYSQL_Database_Creation.ipynb): Create MySQL database using IMDB and TMDB data.
 - [Phase 5](https://github.com/msmccann10/PP-movie-database-and-analysis/blob/main/03_Hypothesis_Testing.ipynb): Use MySQL database to conduct hypothesis testing.

 ## Results – Hypothesis Testing
 ### MPAA Rating Effect
-Question: Does movie rating (G, PG, PG-13, R) have any affect on the profits it generates?
+Question 1: Does movie rating (G, PG, PG-13, R) have any effect on the profits it generates?
 - Null Hypothesis ($H_0$): MPAA rating does not affect the profit a movie generates.
 - Alternative Hypothesis ($H_A$): MPAA does affect the profit a movie generates.
 - Alpha: 0.05